Overview

 Workshops and internships

-We work closely with the Chartered Management Institute (CMI), delivering workshops and events in partnership with UEL.
+We deliver workshops and events in partnership with UEL.
 Students really benefit from the industry insight that these events provide, as well as the networking opportunities they present.

 We encourage students to find internships during the course of their studies, offer a work-based learning module in the second year and allow you to arrange a year of work between years 2 and 3; through our Global Scholars scheme, you'll also be able to study abroad for a full year, enriching your CV and your own student experience.

-Day-to-day teaching reflects the world of work in order to prepare you for your future career.
-You'll work on projects, deliver presentations, maintain a portfolio and work on group tasks - all ways of working that you will encounter after you leave university.
+Day-to-day teaching reflects the world of work to prepare you for your future career in sport business management.
+You'll work on projects, deliver presentations, maintain a portfolio and work on group tasks - all ways of working you will encounter after you leave university.

 Dedicated personal tutor